Henry McLeish: Enterprise and Lifelong Learning

 After the creation of the Scottish Parliament in May 1999, McLeish was elected as MSP for the Fife Central constituency.
-In the first Scottish administration for over 300 years, first minister Donald Dewar appointed McLeish as the Minister for Enterprise and Lifelong Learning.
+In the first Scottish government for over 300 years, first minister Donald Dewar appointed McLeish as the Minister for Enterprise and Lifelong Learning.
 His responsibilities included a commitment to review tuition fees in Scotland which was a key component of the agreement between the Scottish Labour Party and Scottish Liberal Democrats to form the first Scottish Executive.
 Dewar had been widely expected to be appointed deputy first minister by Dewar, however, Jim Wallace was ultimately appointed as deputy first minister.

 SQA examinations controversy

 During his tenure as Minister for Enterprise and Lifelong Learning, McLeish and the Dewar government became embroiled in the 2000 SQA examinations controversy.
 The introduction in Scotland of the reformed examinations system in 2000 was criticised in the press and by the Government after a series of administrative and computer errors led to several thousand incorrect Higher and Intermediate certificates being sent out by post.

 There had been suggestions that both McLeish and his corresponding Minister for Education Sam Galbraith were not informed about the issues, with McLeish later confirming that a process of "vigorous investigation" was underway.
 It was later confirmed that several senior officials within the Scottish Qualification Authority (SQA) would be facing disciplinary action as a result of the error.
 BBC News said that both the Chief Executive of the SQA, Ron Tuck, and the Minister for Education, Sam Galbraith, were "kept in the dark" about the problems.
 It had been announced that concerns were raised months prior to the error being made that exam results would not be ready when expected but assurances continued to be provided that results would be issued on time and when expected.

 The crisis took several months to resolve, and several management figures including the Chief Executive, Ron Tuck, resigned or lost their jobs as a result.
 Bill Morton became the new Chief Executive of the SQA, the organisations third in only five days, and upon his appointment said that the reassessing of exam results was his priority and that of the SQA.